lziping/battle-ship-game/README.md

 | `Submarines`| 16     |

 ## How to Play Battleship
-The computer places the ten ships on the ocean in such a way that no ships are immediately adjacent to each other, either horizontally, vertically, or diagonally.
+The computer places the certian amount of battleship on the ocean in such a way that no ships are immediately adjacent to each other, either horizontally, or vertically.

 The player does not know where the ships are.
 The initial display of the ocean to be printed to the console therefore shows a ocean of ‘.‘
 #### Regular 15 * 18 ocean with all ships hidden